 December 2, 1924.
 Other great communities include Ponte Vedra, St. Augustine Beach, Fruit Cove, Nocatee, Hastings, among others.

 A recent study places St. Johns County as the 11th fastest-growing county in the United States with a current estimated population of 292,466.
 The county was established in 1821 when General Andrew Jackson, Governor of the Territory of Florida, divided it into two counties with the eastern portion designated St. Johns County and the western Escambia County.

-By working together through strategic partnerships, St. Johns County can welcome and encourage those opportunities that will create jobs and strengthen the County's diverse economy.
+The Department of Economic Development encourages a better balance of local employment opportunities, including the expansion of industrial and office-related jobs.
+By working together through strategic partnerships, St. Johns County welcomes and encourages those opportunities that will strengthen and diversify the County's economy.